-- ✓ No stock assessment has been conducted by NPFC. - ✓ Japan conducts stock assessments on the Pacific stock and the East China Sea stock of blue mackerel using VPA (Yukami et al. 2019a, 2019b).
+- ✓ No stock assessment has been conducted by NPFC. - ✓ Japan conducts stock assessments on the Pacific stock and the East China Sea stock of blue mackerel using VPA (Yukami et al. 2019a, Hayashi et al. 2019).
 Only the Pacific stock is distributed in the NPFC convention area.